BruceWind/AI-CustomerService/README.md

 pip install -r requirements.txt pip install --no-build-isolation faiss-cpu==1.7.2
 ```
-### Error: `Failed to build faiss-cpu` from installation:

 <summary>
+ If you suffer an error: `Failed to build faiss-cpu` from installation:
+</summary>

+<details>
    The error is related to building the faiss-cpu package, which requires SWIG.
 Here's a quick guide to resolve this issue:
-</summary>

-<details>
 1. Install SWIG:

    - For macOS, use Homebrew: `brew install swig`